-Assessing the strain and recovery of personnel helps the workplace select and schedule management measures in a crisis.
+Assessing the strain and recovery of personnel helps the workplace select and schedule management measures in crisis situations.
 The assessment can be targeted at those employee groups whose duties change significantly in a crisis situation and/or whose contribution has a significant impact on the work community as a whole.
-Based on research and experiential knowledge, it is particularly important to assess the psychological workload of nursing staff.

 In order to assess employee strain and recovery in a crisis situation, it is beneficial if the workplace has conducted a similar assessment before the crisis.
-This makes it easier to assess the additional burden caused by the crisis.
+This makes it easier to assess the additional burden caused by the crisis situation.
 However, assessments alone are not enough, as the workplace must have processes and procedures in place in order to utilise the assessment results.